-Legal expert Deanah Shelly on what employers ought to be doing now in order to maximize workforce vaccination under a Voluntary Vaccination Policy and curb the spread of COVID-19
+Legal expert Deanah Shelly on what employers ought to be doing to curb the spread of COVID-19

 It has been about a year since COVID-19 began its relentless attack on Canadian workers and workplaces.
 Pre-screening, masking, testing, donning and doffing are now everyday workplace terms, and kitchen counters, bedrooms, closets and even vehicles have been refashioned into work spaces.
 It’s widely accepted that the quickest and most realistic way to move out of the pandemic is through mass vaccination.
 On this, employers agree.
 While there may be workplaces that can implement a mandatory vaccination policy (which creates complex legal considerations not addressed here), this article focuses on voluntary vaccinations.
 It considers what employers ought to be doing now in order to maximize workforce vaccination under a voluntary vaccination policy.

 A voluntary vaccination policy

 In the absence of legislation and political will mandating vaccination, employers may choose to implement a voluntary vaccination policy.
 The term “voluntary” should not be interpreted as the opposite of robust or forceful.
 Rather, employers should view a voluntary vaccination policy as requiring an equally strategic approach toward the same goal — maximizing workforce vaccinations.
 To accomplish this, employers must have a detailed and co-ordinated roll-out strategy containing key elements as set out below.